History of United States prison systems: Colonial criminal punishments, jails, and workhouses

-The jail was built in 1690 by order of Plimouth and Massachusetts Bay Colony Courts.
+The Old jail was built in 1690 by order of Plymouth and Massachusetts Bay Colony Courts.
 Used as a jail from 1690–1820; at one time moved and attached to the Constable's home.
 The 'Old Gaol' was added to the National Register of Historic Places in 1971.

 Although jails were an early fixture of colonial North American communities, they generally did not serve as places of incarceration as a form of criminal punishment.
 Instead, the main role of the colonial American jail was as a non-punitive detention facility for pre-trial and pre-sentence criminal defendants, as well as imprisoned debtors.
 The most common penal sanctions of the day were fines, whipping, and community-oriented punishments like the stocks.

 Jails were among the earliest public structures built in colonial British North America.
 The 1629 colonial charter of the Massachusetts Bay Colony, for example, granted the shareholders behind the venture the right to establish laws for their settlement "not contrarie to the lawes of our realm in England" and to administer "lawfull correction" to violators, and Massachusetts established a house of correction for punishing criminals by 1635.
 Colonial Pennsylvania built two houses of correction starting in 1682, and Connecticut established one in 1727.
 By the eighteenth century, every county in the North American colonies had a jail.

 A whipping post or pillory, with stocks atop it, at the New Castle County Jail, Delaware, in 1897.

 Colonial American jails were not the "ordinary mechanism of correction" for criminal offenders, according to social historian David Rothman.
 Criminal incarceration as a penal sanction was "plainly a second choice," either a supplement to or a substitute for traditional criminal punishments of the day, in the words of historian Adam J. Hirsch.
 Eighteenth-century criminal codes provided for a far wider range of criminal punishments than contemporary state and federal criminal laws in the United States.
 Fines, whippings, the stocks, the pillory, the public cage, banishment, capital punishment at the gallows, penal servitude in private homes—all of these punishments came before imprisonment in British colonial America.